shinygiggle/shinygiggle3/about.md

 permalink: "/about/"

 ---
-### shinygiggle
+### shinygiggle2

-This website is about getting and staying active.
+This website is about being brave enough to have real friendships.

 ![getting-and-staying-active](/assets/upsteps.png)